About Northern Sunrise County

 Our Regional Economy

 Northern Sunrise County is abundant with oil and gas, forestry, agriculture and tourism.
-It encompasses a vast area of 21,000 square miles of unspoiled wilderness and agricultural land, including small hamlets and villages, providing endless adventure and economic potential.
+It encompasses a vast area of 21,000 square kilometers of unspoiled wilderness and agricultural land, including small hamlets and villages, providing endless adventure and economic potential.
 In addition, the thriving town of Peace River is nearby offering all the necessary amenities for modern living.